keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/appcontext.md

 # KeptnAppContext

-The `KeptnAppContext` custom resource allows you to add metadata and links to traces for a specific application.
+The `KeptnAppContext` custom resource works with the corresponding [KeptnApp](app.md) resource that has the same name and is located in the same namespace.
-This enables you to enrich your traces with additional information, making it easier to understand and analyze the performance of your applications.
+It allows you to

-It works with the corresponding
+- Add metadata and links to traces for a specific application.
-[KeptnApp](app.md) resource
+  This enables enriches your traces with additional information, you can use to understand and analyze the performance of your applications.

-that has the same name and is located in the same namespace.
+- Define tasks and evaluations that run before or after the deployment of the `KeptnApp`.

 ## Synopsis